Standard Drunk Driving Terms and Definitions

 - BAC – Blood Alcohol Content is the amount of alcohol detected in an individual’s bloodstream.
 It depicts the level of intoxication.
 The limit in Michigan is .08.

 - Breathalyzer – A device that an individual will blow into that will measure alcohol presence within the body.
 The result of a breathalyzer test is admissible as evidence.

 - Preliminary Breath Test – A test where an individual will blow into a device to measure alcohol presence within the body.
 Also, referred to as a PBT and is generally not admissible in court.

 - Chemical test – A test that will measure the level of alcohol or drugs present within the body.

-- Conviction – A decision of guilty rendered in the criminal case following a trial or plea.
+- Conviction – A decision of guilt rendered in the criminal case following a trial or plea.

-- Defendant – The individual charged with the crime.
+- Defendant – The individual charged with drunk driving.